ctp-eos/ctp-sci/CTP Energy: 3rd Party Evidential Support.md

 ## 7. Conclusion

-Cleve Backster’s third-party experimental findings—and those of researchers such as Sheldrake and Radin—form a growing body of evidence that supports the existence of a CTP transport mechanism.
+Cleve Backster’s third-party experimental findings—and those of researchers such as Sheldrake and Radin—form a growing body of evidence that supports the existence of a CTP transport mechanism; a non-physical medium, the C-energy and the C-domain.

 The unique properties of **C-Energy and the C-Domain** propose a **new non-physical/biophysical layer of source-reality**, allowing for direct non-physical C-biological-to-biological communication beyond proximity, wiring, or standard quantum models.
 These phenomena are not paranormal—they are **hyper-normal**, representing an advanced energy science paradigm whose time has come" the CTPSci Sciences.